adamcooke/authie/README.md

 and unwise.
 If you simply do something like the example below, it means that anyone with access to the session cookie can login as the user whenever and wherever they wish.

+To clarify: while by default Rails session cookies are encrypted, there is nothing to allow them to be invalidated if someone were to "steal" an encrypted cookie from an authenticated user.
+This could be stolen using a MITM attack or simply by stealing it directly from their browser when they're off getting a coffee.

 ```ruby
 if user = User.authenticate(params[:username], params[:password])
   # Don't do this...